darkvicecode/bashtanks/README.md

  - Tanks can set Power of missile

  Game Display Features:
+ - Random generated unique terrain and trees, new terrain features each game
  - Missiles can damage Terrain and Trees
  - Animated missile explosions
  - Cloud drift and move each turn